YauhenBichel/fb-messenger-bot/README.md

-# fb-messenger-bot
-Facebook messenger bot with ticketsmaster API
+A facebook messenger bot, which uses ticketmaster API